icopy-site/awesome-cn/docs/awesome/awesome-go.md

 </table>
 </div>

 **Awesome Go has no monthly fee**_, but we have employees who **work hard** to keep it running, with money raised we can repay the effort of each person involved!
-You can see how we calculate our billing and distribution as it is open to the entire community._
+You can see how we calculate our billing and distribution as it is open to the entire community.
+Want to be a supporter of the project click [here](https://github.com/avelino/awesome-go/blob/master/mailto:mailto:avelinorun+oss@gmail.com?subject=awesome-go%3A%20project%20support)._

 > A curated list of awesome Go frameworks, libraries and software.
 Inspired by [awesome-python](https://github.com/vinta/awesome-python).